mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/_index.md

     In our example, we would set the channel to `town-square` and specify `#build` as the trigger word.

+   {{<note "Note:">}}
-    **Note:** If you leave the channel field blank, the webhook will respond to trigger words in all public channels of your team.
+   If you leave the channel field blank, the webhook will respond to trigger words in all public channels of your team.
 Similarly, if you don't specify trigger words, then the webhook will respond to all messages in the selected public channel.
+   {{</note>}}

 5. If you specified one or more trigger words on the previous step, choose when to trigger the outgoing webhook.